Cyber-Syntax/my-first-blog/README.md

 from django girls

 - This is my first django project.
-- This can't be usable for security problems.
+- This can't be usable because security problems.
 ## TODO
 - Check this doc to improve security your website: https://docs.djangoproject.com/en/3.2/howto/deployment/checklist/